 Home child care agencies have a license with the Ministry of Education and have home visitors working with the caregiver to plan and care for the children in their home.

-All licensed home child care agencies must follow the Day Nurseries Act.
+All licensed home child care agencies must follow the Child Care and Early Years Act (2014).
 This Act sets out very specific rules, regulations and minimum standards under which agencies and their providers must operate in order to get and maintain a license.

 Licensed Home Child Care providers should have programs that include both active and quiet play, crafts, pretend play and many other chances for learning.

 To learn more about what to look for in a quality home child care, click here.

 To view a complete list of the child care centres and home child care agencies view theChild Care Centre Directory for Peterborough County and City.

 How Do I Get Started?

 Finding the right child care for your child can feel like a big job.
 With a little bit of thinking ahead, you can find a great place for your child.

 Unlicensed Home-Based Child Care